StIvesTabletop/stivestabletop.github.io/_posts/2024-06-12-eightieth-session.md

 The next session is the 26th of June which will be a charity night to raise money for our hosts the St Ives Corn Exchange.
 Please join us for the usual night of varied gaming but with a bake sale and games raffle too.

-* Total Session Attendance: x
+* Total Session Attendance: 22
 * Board Games:

 	 * [Catan][Catan]